DialogueLLM: Context and Emotion Knowledge-Tuned Large Language Models for Emotion Recognition in Conversations: Methodology

 In view of the importance of the conversational context and multi-modal knowledge, the contextual utterances and the visual information are incorporated into instruction instances.
-Assume that there are $k$ contextual utterances before the target utterance, we would list them before the input content.
-In this work, the default size is $k=1$.
-In addition, the corresponding video is split into frames and forward them through GPT-4 API, to generate the descriptions of this video.
+Assume that there are $z$ contextual utterances before the target utterance, we would list them before the input content.
+In this work, the default size is $z=1$ (where the impact of varying size will be discussed in Sec.
+4.9).
+In addition, the corresponding video is split into frames and forward them through the ERNIE Bot, to generate the descriptions of this video.
 Then, such descriptions are considered as the supplementary knowledge.
 More statistics of this dataset are presented in Fig.~\ref{fig:distribution1} and Fig.~\ref{fig:distribution2}.
-Notably, ``Happiness'' constitutes the largest proportion, accounting for approximately 31.2\% of the total instances.
-In contrast, ``Fear'' and ``Surprise'' are represented at lower proportions. ``Fear'' comprises around 8.8\% of the dataset.
-Similarly, ``Surprise'' constitutes approximately 6.3\% of the dataset, indicating a notable but still comparatively moderate occurrence of this particular emotion. ``Anger'', ``Sadness'', and ``Disgust'' collectively account for around 23.9\% of the dataset.
-Specifically, ``Anger'' represents approximately 12.6\%, ``Sadness'' makes up about 11.5\%, and ``Disgust'' comprises around 5.3\%.
+Notably, ``Neutral'' and ``Happiness'' accounted for the largest percentage of the total instances, about 31.1\% and 15.4\%, respectively.
+In contrast, ``Fear'', ``Powerful'', and ``Peaceful'' are represented at lower proportions. ``Fear" comprises around 6.1\% of the dataset, and ``Powerful" represents about 3.5\% of the dataset.
+Similarly, ``Peaceful" constitutes approximately 6.3\% of the dataset, indicating a notable but still comparatively moderate occurrence of this particular emotion. ``Anger", ``Sadness", ``Frustration", ``Surprise", ``Excitement" and ``Disgust" collectively account for around 37.6\% of the dataset.
+Specifically, ``Anger" accounts for about 9.7\%, ``Sadness" for about 6.4\%, ``Frustration" for about 5.6\%, ``Surprise" is about 9.4\%, ``Excitement" is about 4.2\%, and ``Disgust" is about 2.3\%.

 Finally, this instruction dataset is used for supervised fine-tuning.
 Notably, all the instances in the dataset are normalize as ``instruction/video descriptions/context/input/output'' pairs (see Fig.~\ref{fig:model}).